ioquatix/samovar/README.md

 Or install it yourself as:

-	$ gem install flopp
+	$ gem install samovar

 ## Usage

-The best example of a working Flopp command line is probably [Teapot](https://github.com/ioquatix/teapot/blob/master/lib/teapot/command.rb).
+The best example of a working Samovar command line is probably [Teapot](https://github.com/ioquatix/teapot/blob/master/lib/teapot/command.rb).
 Please feel free to submit other examples and I will link to them here.

 ## Contributing